i-loder-matthew/explaining-away/experiments/06_exp_away/Readme.md

 ## Predictions

-We predict further that the difference in AUC between the might ratings and the probably rating will be significantly higher when the speakers are providing ratings for a confident speaker (without explanation) than when they are providing ratings for an optimistic context.
+We compare the difference in AUC between the might ratings and the probably ratings to the ratings from the "confident speaker" condition from a previous experiment.
+Based on a  pilot study, we expect the difference in this "optimistic" condition to be qualitatively smaller than or equal to the difference in the "confident speaker" condition of the previous experiment.

 ## Analysis